ory/docs/docs/oathkeeper/pipeline/authz.md

 ```

 There is a 1:1 mandatory relationship between an authoriser and an access rule.
-It is not possible to configure more than one authorizer per Access Rule.
+It isn't possible to configure more than one authorizer per Access Rule.

 ## `allow`